CVarisco/gitlab-merge/README.md

 `gitlab-merge` uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
 This means you can configure cca via:

-- A `.ccarc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json`.
+- A `.gitlab-mergerc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json`.
-- A `cca.config.js` file that exports an object.
+- A `gitlab-merge.config.js` file that exports an object.
-- A `"cca"` key in your `package.json` file.
+- A `"gitlab-merge"` key in your `package.json` file.

 The configuration file will be resolved starting from the root of your project, and searching up the file tree until a config file is (or isn't) found.